-Sometimes, immigration attorneys overlook the fact that administrative actions can be inconsistent and beyond their control.
-This can create a conflicts with clients, when a strong attorney client relationship is missing.
-Immigration clients have to appropriately value an attorney’s time in order for the relationship to work.
-Too often, work stops or is arguably left in limbo waiting for the U.S.C.I.S. to complete its responsibilities.
+Administrative actions can be inconsistent and beyond the control of both the attorney or client.
+Trust is an important thing.
+Immigration clients and attorneys themselves ought to appropriately value staff time in order for the relationship to work.
+Too often, work stops or is delayed waiting for the U.S.C.I.S., or the client, to complete responsibilities.